 Use scolds as teachable moments.
 It’s inevitable you’ll break best practices sometimes, when a user blocks you, reports you, or doesn’t want to talk anymore.
 Always treat these as learning opportunities that inform your next marketing moves, not as barriers to getting around.

 And don’t talk all the time!
 As with a spoken conversation, don’t try to dominate.
 It’s a two-way discussion, so adopt a give-and-take approach.

-We think you’ll see that with this new technological model there are many use cases for conversational marketing.
+We think you’ll see that with this new technological model, the use cases for conversational marketing are many and varied.

 Start the conversation with your customers

 CM.com has been working with two-way messaging platforms like WhatsApp and Facebook Messenger for years – giving us an intimate understanding of how they’re used, how customers behave, and what the possibilities are for conversational marketing.
 And we’d love to discuss those possibilities with you.